akashvinchankar/neogcamp-lesson-3/README.md

-# neogcamp-lesson-3
- neogcamp lesson 3: HTML and CSS to make component library
+# This is my portfolio

+### You and see my projects and relevant information here

+I have build this portifolio using :

+1. HTML
+2. CSS
+3. JavaScript